 Come for the appetizer, stay for the full course.

 7. Alison – Advanced Digital Photography

-If you are well past beginner, maybe even beyond intermediate in your skill set and knowledge, this 3 hour free course may be for you.
+If you are well past beginner level, maybe even beyond intermediate in your skillset and knowledge, this 3-hour free course may be for you.

 Concepts such as bracketing, flash and strobe use, composition, how focal length relates to perspective, and correctly implementing hyperfocal distance are discussed.

 Also covered are Photoshop techniques and tools, from the clone tool to filters and plug-ins.
 A well-rounded class that is sure to get you past any initial reservations you may have about these deeper photographic subjects.